Waves and Transducers

 By combining theory with simple hands-on practical work using computers, instrumentation and piezoelectric materials, the students will gain significant understanding about the foundations of medical ultrasound and other related applications.

-The course will be held fully online and is focused on the regions Canada and Latin America.
+The topical school will be held at Delft University of Technology and is focused on the region 8: Europe, Middle East, and Africa.

-This Special-Topic School will be generously supported by the IEEE-UFFC Society.
+This topical school is generously supported by the IEEE-UFFC Society.

 The primary objectives of the course are: